Questions? Call: +977-9851166779

 Gratis (Free) Visa for 30 days is available only for nationals of South Asian countries like Bangladesh, Bhutan, Maldives, Pakistan and Sri Lanka for the first visit in one visa year (January to December).
 However, a visa fee is required for its extension beyond 30 days.

 Indian nationals do not require a visa to enter Nepal.
 For more information please visit the Nepal government's official website here.
+For an online visa application click here.
+You will find information to get the Nepal visa online.

 • What are the booking cancellation policies?